Ten

 the professors!
 And I remember Aryeh saying

-in clothes, particularly his shoes.
-Why philosophy?
+he hated the word "lifestyle" Why philosophy?
 I wasn't looking for a

 "practical" major.
 I thought the point of going to college was to get a broad